 - CINE 341: Critical Studies Discussion

-These courses should be completed in the first semester of the junior year.
+These courses must be taken concurrently and normally should be completed during the junior year.